 This risk relates to Vhi Insurance's ability to meet its long term plan and achieve its goals.
 Factors affecting strategic risk exposure include Vhi Insurance's internal processes and systems as well as the macro-economic environment that could alter Vhi Insurance's ability to meet these strategic targets.
 This includes the risk of loss due to an inadequate community rating system as Vhi Insurance, in operation from 1957, has a disproportionate share of higher risk customers in the PMI market.
 Vhi Insurance believes that the RES in Ireland remains only partially effective and places insurers covering a disproportionate share of higher risk and less healthy policyholders at a competitive disadvantage.
 Changes in RES requires the approval of the EU Commission, with a new scheme set to come into operation in 2022.
-In 2020, the global pandemic increased short term strategic risk for many parts of the economy including Vhi's business.
-We anticipate the economic impact of COVID-19 to continue beyond the disruption of the pandemic itself (for example the extensive government support has to be paid for).
+In 2020, the global pandemic increased short term strategic risk for many parts of the economy including Vhi Insurance's business.
+We anticipate the economic impact of COVID-19 to continue beyond the disruption of the pandemic itself (for example, the extensive government support has to be paid for).
 There is a continuing risk that changes in public health provision as well as regulations and political developments could reduce access to private healthcare.
 This, with the risks of economic contraction and higher healthcare costs, present threats to the attractiveness and affordability of PMI and the size of the market.
+Vhi Insurance is making significant investments in customer services and engagements as part of its strategic development plans.
+These bring risk associated with new ventures, customer reactions and supplier engagement.